Trust in Relationships: The Key to Lasting Connections

 Belongingness

 Julian Rotter defines trust as, “an expectancy . . . that the word . . . of an individual or group can be relied on” (Rotter, 1971).
-Rotter adds “believing communication in the absence of clear or strong reasons for not believing” (1980).
+Rotter adds “believing communication in the absence of clear or strong reasons for not believing” (Rotter, 1980).

 Relationships Without Trust are Cognitively Demanding

 Words augment growth.
-We can create, share and act on secondhand information.
+We can create, share and act on second hand information.
 We can avoid pain and jump at opportunities.
-Words are a rich source of learning (Forges, 2019).
+Words are a rich source of learning (Forgas, 2019).
 In finance, credit is extended to those capable of repaying.
 Credit is a structured form of trust.
 In relationships, words backed by honesty have value.
-We can promise anything.
-The words, however, are just puffs of air creating vibrations.
-We shouldn’t risk wellness on random sounds, no matter how pleasing the music, without a known history of reliability.
+When honesty is a given, our promises have value.
+Words, however, are just puffs of air creating vibrations.
+We shouldnโt risk wellness on random sounds, no matter how pleasing the music, without a known history of reliability.
 To do otherwise is foolishness.

 Communication and Trust

-Marshall Rosenburg, communications expert and author of Non-Violent Communications, teaches that an underlying trust is key to healthy communication.
-“When others trust that our primary commitment is to the quality of the relationship, and that we expect this process to fulfill everyone’s needs, then they can trust that our requests are true requests and not camouflaged demands (2015, p.
-81)
+โMarshall Rosenberg, communications expert and author of Non-Violent Communications, teaches that an underlying trust is key to healthy communication.
+“When others trust that our primary commitment is to the quality of the relationship, and that we expect this process to fulfill everyoneโs needs, then they can trust that our requests are true requests and not camouflaged demands” (Rosenberg, 2015, p.
+81).

-John Gottman, known for his love laboratories, concurs, “… that trust means that our partner, perhaps in considering his or her own interests, is also considering our interests in the way he or she acts” (Gottman, 2011, location 1425).
+John Gottman, known for his love laboratories, concurs, he wrote that trust means that “our partner, perhaps in considering his or her own interests, is also considering our interests in the way he or she acts” (Gottman, 2011).

 Trust turns the wheels of human interaction.
 We repeatedly make small investments in trust.
 We can absorb small losses, gaining insight from misplaced trust.
 Trudy Govier invested over a decade researching trust.
-Many of her findings she shares in her classic book Dilemmas of Trust.
+Many of her findings she shares in her classic bookย Dilemmas of Trust.
 Govier explains that trust is a positive expectation that other people are basically well intentioned and are unlikely to harm us.
-(1998, p.7).
-Sociologist consider trust the social glue of society (p.6).
+Sociologist consider trust the social glue of society (Govier, 1998, p.
+6-7).

 We, typically, default to trust.
 Therefore, we believe people are honest until they prove otherwise.
 We routinely offer trust within protective limits.
 We believe the store clerk will not fraudulently use our credit card, the Uber driver will bring us safely home, and the date will show-up for coffee.
 If others honor small expectations, trust expands, and we can safely move towards weightier matters.